 3. Keep your closet clean and the floors clear so you can vacuum easily & regularly.
 Closets are full of tiny fibers from clothes that get whipped up every time you open the door or walk through.
 Use garment boxes, bags, and clear plastic containers to store items on shelves to lock fibers in and dust out.
 Dust the top of them and the shelves during your weekly cleanings.

 4. Wash your sheets and blankets weekly; your comforters often.
 You shed skin and the bedding sheds its own fibers every time you roll over.
 Launder in the hottest water tolerable according to the care label.
 Dry clean only items can be shaken out outside in between professional cleanings.
 If your comforters are filled with feathers or down or if you have wool blankets and comforters have them professionally cleaned often.

-5. Professionally clean area rugs once or twice a year, shake them out regularly and opt for hardwood or tile on your floors.
-Carpet is the biggest dust reservoir & absorbs dust like a giant sponge.
+5. Professionally clean area rugs and drapery once or twice a year, shake them out regularly and opt for hardwood or tile on your floors.
+Dust, allergens and insects cling to your drapery located so close to the outdoors and carpet is the biggest dust reservoir & absorbs dust like a giant sponge.
 Hardwood, tile, or linoleum flooring is easiest to keep clean.
 Shag carpeting is the worst type of carpeting for a person allergic to dust mites.

 6. Keep furnace filters clean.
 While your furnace keeps warm, it can also carry dust and mold spores throughout your house.
 Clean the furnace filter every 3-6 months.